RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/that_sounds_like_you.md

 }
 {% endhighlight %}

+If your slot value consists of multiple words, each will be converted to a SOUNDEX value and matched.

 Note that SOUNDEX_MATCH only applies to custom list based slots.
 Also, vui-ad-hoc-alexa-recognizer will silently remove flags that are not compatible with each other
 (more on the rules for doing this in a later tutorial).
 However you shouldn't specify unnecessary flags anyway because sometimes the choices that vui-ad-hoc-alexa-recognizer might make for you aren't what you want.